 Pit 6 is located at 4.6 mile on the B Road across from Site E. The quarry produced rock for construction of the B Road in 1987.
 Reclamation materials were hauled to the site from the Site 23 and the 920 facility during various construction seasons.
 Monitoring of surface drainage from the pit access ramp indicates no significant influence from the pit walls or stored material.
 Reclamation materials will be used to reclaim other mine facilities.
 Approximately 3,800 cubic yards of reclamation materials from the backslope of Site 23 were hauled and stored at Pit 6 in September 2007.
 Reclamation material (6500 cy) from the top of Site E was hauled to Pit 6 in 2009.
 Water quality at the stormwater sampling site at Pit 6 showed increases in total lead and zinc in 2009, potentially attributable to hauling the reclamation materials from Site E to Pit 6.
-In 2010, lead and zinc levels returned to within historical levels at this stormwater site.
-The water quality at this site will continue to be closely monitored.
+In 2010, lead and zinc levels returned to within historical levels at this stormwater site and remained at historical levels in 2011..